 Our primary source of cash and the source of funds for our operations are cash flows from operations, current cash and cash equivalents, borrowings under available credit facilities and proceeds from any additional debt or equity financings.
-As of December 31, 2017, we had cash and cash equivalents of \$596.4 million.
-Included in our cash balance as of December 31, 2017, is \$444.6 million held offshore by our foreign subsidiaries.
-We have the ability to access cash held offshore by our foreign subsidiaries through the repayment of intercompany debt obligations.
-Due to the changes in U.S. tax law, distributions of cash to the U.S. as dividends in the future will not be subject to U.S. income tax.
-If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we may be subject to foreign withholding and state income taxes of approximately \$18.9 million.
+As of December 31, 2018, we had cash and cash equivalents of \$681.6 million.
+Included in our cash balance as of December 31, 2018, is \$603.0 million held offshore by our foreign subsidiaries.
+We have the ability to access cash held offshore by our foreign subsidiaries primarily through the repayment of intercompany debt obligations.
+Due to the changes in the U.S. tax law under the Tax Act, distributions of cash to the U.S. generally will not be subject to U.S. federal income tax.
+If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we may be subject to foreign withholding and state income taxes of approximately \$25.8 million.